Achno/gowall-docs/docs/imageUpscaling.md

 ## Deblur Image

 The models that are provided are really decent at deblurring images in anime style like the one below.
+Though i don't really recommend using it for this purpose.
 ![deblur example](../static/img/upsc2.png)

 ## Warning & Known Issues